70+ lenders due to issue refunds

 The full-scale investigation into potential mis-selling within the car finance industry, prompted by growing concerns that some lenders and brokers were engaging in unfair practices, began in January 2024.

-In August 2025, the FCA confirmed that it was moving forward with plans for a redress scheme, with a consultation due to be published by early October.
-The regulator expects payments to start arriving in 2026, with most consumers expected to get less than £950 per agreement.
+In October 2025, the FCA confirmed that it was moving forward with plans for a redress scheme.
+The regulator announced that the opt-in scheme will start in early 2026, with most consumers expected to get around £700 per agreement.

 Have you been a victim of mis-sold car finance?